Whanganui Happenings - this week's events and what's coming up

 OPEN RE-PURPOSING WORKSHOP

 What: With Lyn, Peter and Lynette of Sustainable Whanganui.
 Bring ideas & something to share for lunch.
-Provided are resources, support, tea & coffee.
+Resources, support, tea & coffee provided.

 When: Wednesday, July 15, 11am-3pm.